liushapku/nvim/custom/README.md

 This folder except this file is ignored in the repo.
-But this folder is added to runtimepath
+But this custom/vim is added to runtimepath, which can be used to add more plugins not managerd by git